rsstodolist is an URL oriented to-read-list based on an RSS XML feed. Typical use case is to save web pages to read later on a RSS feed.

 That service is public and « open », meaning anyone knowing your feed name may see your items, add or remove them.

-Also, that service is hosted via free plan on heroku with some limitations (app may « sleep » if unused or if quota is reached).
+Also, that service is hosted via hobby plan on fly.io with some limitations.

 So, for more reliability and privacy, I strongly suggest you to self-host that application (see related projects below).